 Don’t want to miss a recipe?
 Sign up for the FREE Just One Cookbook newsletter delivered to your inbox!
 And stay in touch on Facebook, Google+, Pinterest, and Instagram for all the latest updates.
 Thank you so much for reading, and till next time!

-- 2-5 chicken thighs, rinsed and pat dry (I prefer to use boneless chicken thighs with skin - the skin will be crispy and adds another flavor and texture)
+- 2-5 chicken thighs (I prefer to use boneless chicken thighs with skin - the skin will be crispy and adds another flavor and texture)

 - Sea salt

 - 2 Tbsp neutral flavor oil (vegetable, canola, etc)

 - 3 Tbsp sake